cernicarlo/bt_ace/bt_cpp/README.md

 ```
 You need to create an api key.
 Check https://console.groq.com/keys

-The node subscribes to the "/labeled_cloud" topic and gets LabeledObjInfo msg which contains the label, the pointcloud, its centroid and a surface point
+The node subscribes to the "/labeled_cloud" topic and gets LabeledObjInfo msg which contains the label, the PointCloud2, its centroid and a surface point

-### ObjectSensing
-This script does clustering of the PointCloud2 received from the topic "/luma_station/compressed_cloud".
-It uses the silhouette score to compute the best number of clusters and then applies K-Means Cluster to compute them.
-It then computes for each cluster its centroid and a surface point and publishes it as ClusterObjInfo message to "/clustered_point_cloud"